While you're exploring these sites, tag #mkewaterpassport! Learn more about HarborFest, happening on Sunday 9/28!

 WaterMarks is an initiative to develop an inclusive and urban-scaled vision for the city of Milwaukee, to help people better understand their relationships to the water systems and infrastructure that supports their lives.
 WaterMarks is multi-layered framework to engage residents in their communities and throughout the city.

 Each WATERMARKER features an illuminated blue letter chosen by local input.
-These markers will pulse to inform residents when heavy rain is expected and connect to local digital water exhibits.
+These markers will pulse to inform residents of the WaterDrop Alert, MMSD’s innovative approach to reducing water pollution from sewer overflows when heavy rain is expected and connect to local digital water exhibits.

 Plastic Free MKE Map